 If you hold any of the following visa statuses, you may not apply for a visa extension:

 - In transit through the U.S. (C status), or Transit Without Visa (TWOV status)

 - Fiance(e) or dependent of a fiance (K-1/K-2 status)

 - Witness or informant on terrorism or organized crime (S status)

 If you entered the US under any of the multiple employment-based visa categories, your employer needs to file for extension before the expiration date on your admissions stamp/ Form I-94.

-If your spouse and/or unmarried children under age 21 also want to extend their stay, they must file Form I-539, Application to Extend/Change Nonimmigrant Status.
-Filing the I-129 and I-539 together improves their chances of being evaluated in the same time frame.
+If your spouse and/or unmarried children under age 21 also want to extend their stay, they must file separate applications.

 You should apply no later than 60 days before your Form I-94 expires, but be aware that extensions are not automatically approved, and processing times vary depending on the classification.